uzrnem/note-app-spring-boot/readme.md

 before running spring boot app make sure db is created on mysql

+also you can setup config in environment or in application.yml

+then run

+On Docker
-then run docker-compose up -d
+docker-compose up -d

+On Local
+mvn spring-boot:run